 Grant: Indeed!
 Intellectual work is a revolutionary act and vital to revolutionary action.

 Alpesh: We’re returning to my question earlier regarding the fear that some Marxists have of critical realism.
 I’ve been involved with critical realism since Roy came to the Institute of Education in 2007, and I feel as strongly as ever that critical realism is helpful for the raison d’être of the Marxist project of revolution for human flourishing.
 I feel like this because, as history through pandemics, wars, political trajectories, and irreversible environmental doom, we are brushing with the probable annihilation of our very existence; but simultaneously, we are also traversing the possibility of positive change too.
-We’ve got to grasp this reality through the philosophy of science that critical realism offers in conjunction with classics, such as Trotsky’s Permanent Revolution and his The Revolution Betrayed ( Trotsky 2020, 2004 ).
-I suppose this is what you profoundly said earlier: “Marx through Bhaskar and Bhaskar through Marx” to find our way through to hope and struggle for a different world – a socialist world – in which, as Bhaskar has put it echoing Marx, “the free flourishing of each is the condition of the free flourishing of all” (Bhaskar, 1993, p.98).
+We’ve got to grasp this reality through the philosophy of science that critical realism offers in conjunction with classics, such as Trotsky’s Permanent Revolution and his The Revolution Betrayed ( Trotsky, 2004, 2020).
+I suppose this is what you profoundly said earlier: “Marx through Bhaskar and Bhaskar through Marx” to find our way through to hope and struggle for a different world – a socialist world – in which, as Bhaskar has put it echoing Marx, “the free flourishing of each is the condition of the free flourishing of all” (Bhaskar, 1993, 98).

 Grant: With these words, we are forced to look beyond difference.
-They bring us to consider the reality of identity - or more specifically, perhaps, synchronic identity.
-Here we have the 1M-4D rhythmic or movement.
+They bring us to consider the reality of identity – or more specifically, perhaps, synchronic identity.
+Here we have the 1M–4D rhythmic or movement.
 I don’t know how many times I have mouthed ‘free flourishing of each is the condition of the free flourishing all’.
 However, in all honesty, for most of those times I don’t think I really grasped the dialectical significance of the words.
 I hope my conversations with Celina and Loretta captured in Chapter 12 reveal this.
 I was schooled in sociology which entailed the erection of particular conceptual bookends around my thinking.
 I got the sociological ‘flourishing for all’ bit.
 That was comfortably ‘out there’.
 However, the significance of the ‘flourishing of each’ passed me by.
 That was uncomfortably ‘in here’.
-I also hope the chapter shows how Celina and Loretta (who came to critical realism with different histories, interests, and motivations), played a significant part in bringing me to new realisations.
+I also hope the chapter shows how Celina and Loretta (who came to critical realism with different histories, interests, and motivations) played a significant part in bringing me to new realisations.

 Alpesh: I get a sense of on-going open-ness in what you are saying.